rcastill/pop-launcher-firefox-tabs/README.md

 ## Installation

-First, you have to install firefox extension [focusTab](https://addons.mozilla.org/en-US/firefox/addon/focus_tab/) for this plugin to be able to focus on the selected task.
+First, you have to install firefox extension [focusTab](https://addons.mozilla.org/en-US/firefox/addon/focus_tab/) for this plugin to be able to focus on the selected tab.
 See [Limitations](#limitations).

 Then execute the following command in your terminal: